University of North Texas | College of Information SWDSI Annual Conference

 From Cost Center to Value Creator

-Both cases demonstrate that training-driven RPN reductions translate directly to financial and operational returns — not soft benefits, but measurable outcomes tied to specific failure mode elimination.
+Both cases demonstrate that training-driven RPN reductions translate directly to financial and operational returns.
+These are not soft benefits but measurable outcomes tied to specific failure mode elimination.

 FedEx Returns